HammadulHassan5812/Linux-System-Calls/README.md

 This C program demonstrates the use of **shared memory** to perform various operations on an array of complex numbers using multiple child processes.
 The program computes the complex conjugate, magnitude, and sum of the provided complex numbers.

+**7-Multi-Stage File Processing in C**
+This C program implements a multi-stage file processing system that utilizes named pipes (FIFOs) for inter-process communication.
+The program reads an array of integers from a file and performs multiple transformations across different stages.

+**Compile the program:**
+gcc multi_stage_processing.c -o multi_stage_processing

+**Run the program with command-line arguments:**
+./multi_stage_processing input.txt 20